vapor/docs/4.0/docs/fluent/advanced.md

 }
 ```

+### Data Modelling

+In MongoDB, Models are defined in the same as in any other Fluent environment.
+The main difference between SQL databases and MongoDB lies in relationships and architecture.

+In SQL environments, it's very common to create join tables for relationships between two entities.
+In MongoDB, however, an array can be used to store related identifiers.
+Due to the design of MongoDB, it's more efficient and practical to design your models with nested data structures.

 ### Flexible Data

 You can add flexible data in MongoDB, but this code will not work in SQL environments.